 Common Insurance Mistakes That Lead to Visa Rejections

-- Certificate issued in a non-English or non-EU language without a certified translation
+- Insurance certificate issued in a non-English or non-EU official language without a certified translation

 How to Choose the Best Schengen Insurance Policy for Visa Approval